mbockgeorges/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containg the pattern "root" and 3 lines Dispaly all the lines in the /etc/passwd
 Display all lines of the file /etc/ssh/sshd_config starting with aReplace all characters A and c from input z and e respectively
+Create a script that removes all letters c and C from input